flying-coder/Shopping-List/README.md

 # cc18-api-solo
-“This was created during my time as a student at Code Chrysalis”
+This was created during my time as a student at Code Chrysalis